AntiAvengers/Lycaon/README.md

 Will you decipher the riddles, summon creatures of legend, and claim the power of the forgotten beasts?
 Or will you unlock a secret that should have remained lost forever?

-# What is Lycaon?
-Lycaon, a powerful summoner, created the Codex Bestiarum to control all beasts but was trapped inside it by a forbidden ritual.
-Now, the Codex tempts new readers with power, guiding them toward the same fate.
-Whispers say Lycaon’s spirit still waits within.
-Will you finish the summoning—or become its next prisoner?

 # How to play
 1. Login using your Sui Wallet/Slush
 2. Unlock and solve daily puzzles using Keys and earn Scrolls!
 3. Use the scrolls to summon Sprites at the Fountain!
-Who knows which will join you??
+Who knows which Sprite will join you??
-4. Each time you summon a Sprite, you will also receives Shards!
+4. Each time you summon a Sprite, you will also receive Shards!
 5. Check out all your Sprites in the Collection!
-6. Go to the marketplace and see which companions other playesr are selling or looking for!
+6. Go to the marketplace and see which companions other players are selling or looking for!

 # FAQ